top of page

 Deb has broad ranging experience across:

-Industrial relations, Leadership development, Innovation and strategy, Risk management, Conflict resolution and Coaching
+• Industrial relations, Leadership development, Innovation and strategy, Risk management, Conflict resolution and Coaching

 Memberships

-Graduate member – Australian Institute of Professional Counsellors
+• Graduate member – Australian Institute of Professional Counsellors

-Member – Resolution Institute (LEADR/IAMA) – NMAS Accredited Mediator
+• Member – Resolution Institute (LEADR/IAMA) – NMAS Accredited Mediator

-Graduate member – Australian Institute of Company Directors
+• Graduate member – Australian Institute of Company Directors

-Member – Mediators Beyond Borders International
+• Member – Mediators Beyond Borders International

 Qualifications

-Bachelor of Social Science – Major: Human Services – UniSA
+• Bachelor of Social Science – Major: Human Services – UniSA

-Grad Cert in Mediation – UniSA
+• Grad Cert in Mediation – UniSA

-Diploma of Vocational Education and Training – TafeSA
+• Diploma of Vocational Education and Training – TafeSA

 AMANDA MARSHALL

-Educator Restorative Services,
+Trainer Restorative Services,

-Centre For Restorative Justice
+Centre 4 Restorative Practices

-Amanda joined the team at the Centre for Restorative Justice, bringing with her 12 years’ experience in adult education and training.
-Amanda has 25 years’ experience within the healthcare industry, as both a practitioner and educator.
-Holding positions as a clinical facilitator and casual academic within the Flinders University School of Nursing and as a Clinical Nurse Educator.
+Amanda joined the team at the Centre for Restorative Justice in 2021, bringing with her experience in adult education and training.
+Amanda has worked within the healthcare industry, as both a practitioner and educator, and has experience working within the public and private healthcare sectors in South Australia.